Shikhar-BitsP/IPL-Data-analysis-1/README.md

 6. How many matches were played in each season?
 7. How many runs were scored in each season?
 8. How many runs were scored per match in each season (on an average)?
+9. How many times batting and bowling, respectively, were chosen in each season?
-9. Find no. of tosses won by the respective teams.
+10. Find no. of tosses won by the respective teams.
-10. Which out of the team batting first or the chasing team is more likely to win?
+11. Which out of the team batting first or the chasing team is more likely to win?
-11. Which stadium has better record for chase?
+12. Which stadium has better record for chase?
-12. Which stadium has better record for teams batting first?
+13. Which stadium has better record for teams batting first?
-13. Which stadium is best if you win the toss?
+14. Which stadium is best if you win the toss?
-14. Which is the best chasing team ranked from top to bottom?
+15. Which is the best chasing team ranked from top to bottom?
-15. Which is the best defending (batting first) team ranked from top to bottom?
+16. Which is the best defending (batting first) team ranked from top to bottom?
-16. Does winning the toss imply winning the match?
+17. Does winning the toss imply winning the match?
-17. Does choosing to bat or ball first leads to winning matches?
+18. Does choosing to bat or ball first leads to winning matches?
-18. Biggest win for chasing team.
+19. Biggest win for chasing team.
-19. Biggest win for team batting first.
+20. iggest win for team batting first.
-20. Which players who have scored the maximum runs score in ipl so far?
+21. Which players who have scored the maximum runs score in ipl so far?
-21. Which players who have won the man of the match max no of times?
+22. Which players who have won the man of the match max no of times?
 22. Which stadium is best for a particular team if you win the toss?
 23. Analyse a particular batsman from the list of all batsman.
 24. Singles, doubles, fours and sixes scored by that player.